 Add statistics

-Statistics always speak louder than words and it's very intriguing to employers because they are unique to you and your performance.
-Your stats will display your value which can compel employers to at least call you for an interview.
+Statistics often speak louder than words, and this is particularly intriguing to employers because they are unique to you and your performance.
+Your stats will display your value, which can compel employers to at least call you for an interview.

 Keep your document clean with a clear format